 General Company-Related Risks

-We will need to develop and expand our company, and we may encounter difficulties in managing this development and expansion, which could disrupt our operations.
+We have recently reduced the size of our organization, and we may encounter difficulties in managing this development and restructuring, which could disrupt our operations.
+In addition, we may not achieve anticipated benefits and savings from the reduction.